Threading creativity through the Black Country

 Paycare, Wolverhampton – supporting Creative Connections in 2021, 2022 + 2023 through their Corporate Social Responsibility programme

-This new partnership promotes the health and well-being benefits of staying connected during lockdown through a series of safe, socially distant creative projects called Creative Connections.
+This partnership promoted the health and well-being benefits of staying connected during lockdown through a series of safe, socially distant creative projects called Creative Connections.
 More information about all the commissioned projects can be found here.

 Black Country Living Museum – supporting Creative Connections in 2021 , 2022 + 2023

-Our partners at Black Country Living Museum are supporting this new series of lovely lockdown creative projects that are fully accessible even if we are not able to leave our houses.
+Our partners at Black Country Living Museum supported this series of lovely lockdown creative projects that were fully accessible.
 Providing opportunities to meet new people and take part in new creative activities.

 Arts Fundraising and Philanthropy – supporting The Black Country Funding Network for Arts and Culture